Attention-Aware GNN-based Input Defense against Multi-Turn LLM Jailbreak: Introduction

+First, in multi-turn jailbreak attacks, the queries are semantically correlated, collectively contributing to the establishment of harmful intent.
+However, capturing the relationships among these queries and their implicit connections to the adversarial objective poses significant challenges when relying solely on surface-level text analysis.

-Therefore, we model the queries as a graph-based structure, where each query is represented as a Query Node and linked to its corresponding Entity Nodes extracted from the query text.
-By merging the current query graph with historical graphs, we construct a global query graph that captures cross-turn dependencies.
-This graph is used as input to a Graph Neural Network (GNN) (\cite{kipf2016semi}), which learns to classify whether the current Query Node is harmful based on local and global information.
+To address this, we model the conversation as a graph, where each query is represented as a \emph{Query Node} connected to its extracted \emph{Entity Nodes}.
+By merging the current query graph with those from previous turns, we form a global query--entity graph that captures cross-turn semantic dependencies.
+A Graph Neural Network (GNN)~\cite{kipf2016semi} then processes this graph to classify whether the current Query Node is harmful.

-Secondly, how to handle the complexity of multi-turn queries.
-Multi-turn jailbreak attacks involve multiple queries between the attacker and the LLM, introducing increased complexity compared to single-turn attacks.
-Attackers may vary their tactics over multiple rounds.
-Defenders must ensure that security mechanisms generalize well across different types of attack while maintaining robustness.
+Second, multi-turn jailbreak attacks present substantially greater complexity than single-turn scenarios, as adversaries can deploy varied strategies across successive dialogue turns.
+This poses significant challenge to the detection efficacy and overheads.

-In this way, we introduce an attention-aware augmentation mechanism to enhance classification accuracy.
-We construct a single-turn query vector database at first, where each query is converted into a vector representation.
-Next, we apply a sentence-level attention layer to the multi-turn queries, aggregating the contextual information into a single vector representation.
-This aggregated vector is then used to retrieve the most similar single-turn query from the database.
-The retrieved query is treated as a labeled Query Node, inserted into the graph, and linked to the current Query Node with an edge weight reflecting their semantic similarity.
-By incorporating previous knowledge, this augmentation mechanism helps the GNN detect multi-turn jailbreak attacks more effectively.
+To tackle this, we propose an attention-aware augmentation mechanism that enhances both generalization and classification accuracy.
+We first build a vector database of labeled single-turn queries by encoding each query into a dense representation.
+Given a multi-turn input, a sentence-level attention layer aggregates its contextual information into a single vector, which is then used to retrieve the most semantically similar labeled query from the database.
+The retrieved query is inserted into the graph as a \emph{Labeled Node} and connected to the current query with an edge weighted by semantic similarity.
+By incorporating relevant prior knowledge, this augmentation mechanism enables the GNN to better recognize subtle multi-turn attack patterns.

-Third, how to ensure efficiency as conversations grow longer.
-As the conversation progresses, the number of queries increases, leading to an expanding context that the defender must analyze.
-An effective defense system must balance security and efficiency, ensuring that it can detect attacks without significantly increasing computational overhead.
-Scalability remains a critical concern, as security mechanisms must be able to operate in real-time without degrading the LLM's response performance.
+Third, as conversations extend in length, the volume of queries increases, yielding an increasingly expansive context that complicates defense mechanisms.
+This poses the scalability issue for multi-turn jailbreak attack detection.